Drew Kerr

-Drew Kerr (born December 16, 2004) is an American soccer player who plays as a midfielder for North Carolina FC in USL League One and North Carolina FC U23 in USL League Two.
+Drew Kerr (born December 16, 2004) is an American soccer player who plays as a midfielder.

-Youth and college career
+Early life

 Kerr began playing in the North Carolina FC academy system in 2016.

+College career

-He committed to join Duke University in 2022 to play college soccer with the men's soccer team.
+He committed to join Duke University in 2022 to play college soccer with the men's soccer team, where his father was the head coach.
+On August 25, 2023, he scored his first collegiate goal in a 3-1 victory over the Jacksonville Dolphins.
+He has earned All-ACC Academic honors in 2022 and 2023.

 Club career

 In March 2021, he signed an academy contract with the North Carolina FC first team in USL League One in 2021, while a high school sophomore.
 He signed a second academy contract with the pro team the following year.
 During the summers of 2021 and 2022, he played with their pre-professional side North Carolina FC U23 in the fourth tier USL League Two.
 He made his professional debut with North Carolina FC in USL League One on October 1 against Toronto FC II.

+At the 2025 MLS SuperDraft, Kerr was selected in the third round (81st overall) by the Columbus Crew.

 Personal

-He is the son of Duke Blue Devils men's soccer coach John Kerr Jr.
+He is the son of Duke Blue Devils men's soccer coach John Kerr and former Providence College coach Tracy DiMillio Kerr.
+He has an older sister, Alex, who plays for the Orlando Pride, and brother, Cameron, who played with him at Duke.